Data breaches keep on coming. Here’s what you can do to stay ahead of the hackers.

 How Trend Micro can help

 - Trend Micro Password Manager provides a secure place to store, manage and update your passwords.
 It remembers your log-ins, enabling you to create long, secure and unique credentials for each site/app you need to sign in to.
-This means if one site is breached, hackers will not be able to use that password to open your other accounts.
+This means if one site is leaked, hackers will not be able to use that password to open your other accounts.
 If ID Safe alerts you of a compromise, simply open up Trend Micro Password Manager and update the relevant password.
 Simple and secure.

 Staying vigilant about the integrity your online accounts, beefing up your access with 2FA, and using a password manager will contribute significantly to maintaining the safety of your identity in an unsafe world.